j0rdiC/sportly-server-express/public/authentication.md

 ### **2.5 Custom useApi hook.**

-- The useApi hook comes very handy whenever you want to call apis and save the data in the state.
+- The useApi hook comes very handy whenever you want to call apis and save the data in the state of a component.
-- I used it before even though I am not saving data in the state.
+- I used it in the example above even though I am not saving data in the state.
 I just want my app to have the same structure all over.
 - In my opinion, components should not handle the logic of making api calls.
 - It may be a bit confusing at first but I really like to have a separation of concerns.
 - It is also easier to debug in the future.